amiraminb/celebrimbor/README.md

 3. Press `<leader>ci` to generate code
 4. The generated code replaces the `@ai` comment line

+### Diagnostic Fix

+1. Position your cursor on a line with LSP diagnostics (errors/warnings)
+2. Press `<leader>cf` to generate a fix
+3. The AI analyzes the diagnostic messages and generates fixed code
+4. The suggestion replaces the problematic line

 ## Commands

 | Command | Description |